 - Properties of the fluid to be measured e.g. pressure, temperature, viscosity, conductivity etc,

-- Installation restrictions e.g. straight length requirements, vertical or horizontal pipeline etc,
+- Installation restrictions e.g. straight length requirements, vertical or horizontal pipeline, diameter of pipe etc,

 - Familiarity of operators with the flow meter technology

 The links below lead to a wide variety of flow measurement related reference data, tools, resources and look up tables as used by instrument engineers when specifying flow instruments, sizing orifice plates and purchasing inline meters.